TatendaTorerwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script that deletes all the regular files with a .js.
 Script that counts the number of directories and sub-directories.
 Script that displays 10 newest files.
+Script that takes a list of words as input and prints only words that appear exactly once.